 All personal information considered or recorded will respect the privacy of the individuals involved, whether they be staff, volunteers, parents or children, unless there is a risk to someone’s safety.
 We have safeguards and practices in place to ensure any personal information is protected.
 Everyone is entitled to know how this information is recorded, what will be done with it, and who will have access to it.

-1 See resource seven in this toolkit.

 Legislative Responsibilities

 Eppalock Primary School takes our legal responsibilities seriously, including: